thruthesky/fireflutter/README.md

 [Install Easy Extension Beta (0.1.8-beta.2)](https://console.firebase.google.com/project/_/extensions/install?ref=jaehosong/easy-extension@0.1.8-beta.2)

+This is a must firebase extension for the fireflutter to work properly.

 ## Security rules

 Copy [the security rules of fireflutter](https://raw.githubusercontent.com/thruthesky/fireflutter/main/firebase/firestore/firestore.rules) and paste it in your firebase project.
 You may need to copy only the parts of the necessary security rules.